The 10 Best Picnic Areas around Brisbane to Enjoy In 2021

 Reclaim the outdoors and gather your closest friends for a picnic.
-Whether you want to fancy it up with a grazing platter, support a local business with takeaway or simply fill up your basket with some snacks, a picnic is the go-to post isolation activity to catch up with friends, while being able to keep your space.
+Whether you want to fancy it up with a grazing platter, support a local business with takeaway or simply fill up your basket with some snacks, a picnic is the go-to activity to catch up with friends, while being able to keep your space.

 Image by Brisbane City Council via Flickr.